w3c-ccg/http-signatures/CONTRIBUTING.md

 # What You See is What You Sign

-- Signatures serve an immediate purpose to authenticate and verify a HTTP message at the point it is received and processed, so the protocol should provide a mechanism to determine the timeliness of a signature
+- Signatures serve an immediate purpose to authenticate and verify a HTTP message as it is processed by intermediaries and eventually received by the target system (client or server), so the protocol should provide a mechanism to determine the timeliness of a signature

 - Signatures may serve an after-the-fact purpose to be able to verify that a